jacob-long/jtools/README.md

 * `sim_slopes()`: An interface for simple slopes analysis for 2-way interactions.
 User can specify values of the moderator to test or use the default +/- 1 SD values.
 * `interact_plot()`: Plots two-way interactions using `ggplot2` using a similar interface to the aforementioned `sim_slopes()` function.
 Users can customize the appearance with familiar `ggplot2` commands.
 * `theme_apa()` will format your `ggplot2` graphics to make them (mostly) appropriate for APA style publications.
+* `svycor()`: Calculate correlations with complex survey designs from the `survey` package.

 Details on the arguments can be accessed via the R documentation (`?functionname`).
+There are now vignettes documenting just about everything you can do as well.

 ## Contributing